20127304-AQ/Tic-Tac-Toe/README.md

-# Tic-Tac-Toe with adversarial search
+# Tic-Tac-Toe with Adversarial search
 3x3 and 5x5

 Application of Minimax algorithm in 3x3 board game.